Silent e: Effect on vowels

 When final e is not silent, this may be indicated in various ways in English spelling.
 When representing /iː/, this is usually done via doubling (refugee, employee, with employe as an obsolete spelling).
 Non-silent e can also be indicated by a diacritical mark, such as a grave accent (learnèd) or a diaeresis (learnëd, Brontë).
 Other diacritical marks are preserved in loanwords (résumé, café, blasé), or introduced on this pattern (maté), though these diacritics are frequently omitted.
-Other words have no indication that the e is not silent (pace, Latin loan meaning "with due respect to").
+Other words have no indication that the e is not silent (pace, Latin loanword meaning "with due respect to").

 The group

 The sounds of the a group are some of the more dialectically complex features of contemporary modern English; the phonemes represented in modern "short" a include /æ/, /ɑː/, and /ɔː/.
 See broad A and cot–caught merger for some of the cross-dialect complexities of the English a group.
 A silent e typically moves a to /eɪ/.